holysideburns/Test-UI-Test-Automation-Playground/README.md

       - `pytest -m "classattribute or dynamicid"`

 ### Running tests in parallel
-I've also included `pytest-xdist` in the requirements, which enables you to run tests in parallel.
+I've included the optional module `pytest-xdist` in the requirements, which enables you to run tests in parallel.
 Use the option `-n X`, where X is the number of processes to use.

 ## Author